StackMCP

 mcpwordpressphpmysqlcms

-WordPress development has a particular kind of complexity that other stacks do not share.
-You are working across PHP templates, a MySQL database full of serialized options and post meta, a hook system with thousands of filters and actions, and a plugin ecosystem where conflicts are the norm rather than the exception.
-Your AI coding assistant can help with all of this, but only if it has access to your actual WordPress site, your database, your theme files, and accurate documentation for the hooks you are using.
-MCP servers provide that access.
+WordPress development has a particular kind of complexity: PHP templates, a MySQL database full of serialized options and post meta, a hook system with thousands of filters and actions, and a plugin ecosystem where conflicts are the norm.
+MCP servers give your assistant access to your actual WordPress site, database, theme files, and accurate documentation so it stops guessing and starts working with your real configuration.

 WordPress MCP -- Site Management from Your Editor